 Can freshmen be in the main stage shows?
 Freshmen theatre majors are not eligible to audition for fall main stage productions in their first year, as these shows are usually cast in the previous spring.
 Also, when beginning their education at the university level, students need time to become acclimated to the college environment and the expectations of the faculty and the university.
 Main stage production rehearsals require a time commitment of 5-8 weeks of evenings and weekend time in rehearsal and performance, and it is important for freshmen to have time to experience all that is offered by the college experience and not be tied up for that length of time in their first semester.
 This process also provides freshmen with the opportunity to watch the main stage productions and have an understanding of what the program is that they have entered.
 Freshmen may audition for spring shows and are eligible to audition for the fall College of Performing Arts American Celebration production (which is an approximately three-week time commitment).
 They may also audition for shows produced by student organizations.
 Many freshmen also get involved in student film projects, or in short scenes done by theatre directing students.
 There is rarely a lack of opportunities for those who wish to perform!
 Auditions for spring semester productions are in November and are open to all enrolled theatre majors.

 How many department main stage productions are there in a year?
-The Department produces four main stage shows each year.
-Student directed and produced shows are also produced, usually at least one in the spring.
+The Department produces four main stage shows each year, and a one-act festival in the spring.
 In addition, in the fall the College of Performing Arts puts on a large-scale musical revue, American Celebration, which involves many theatre students as actors, singers and technicians.

 What other performance or production opportunities are there for Chapman students, whether majors or non-majors?
 The Coalition of Artistic Students of Theatre (CAST) is a student group that is affiliated with the Department.
 Membership is open to anyone on campus.
 The group organizes student run productions open to all students, and organizes other activities, including workshops and guest artists.
 They produce events such as the 24-Hour Play Festival, From the Ground Up (which produces original student works), Guerilla Shakespeare, and Beyond Stage (which does musical productions).
 There is also a student chapter of USITT (United States Institute for Theatre Technology), which organizes events and activities in technical theatre.
 Students can get involved in any number of student organizations, such as Chapman On Broadway or the Player’s Society.
 Film students at Dodge College hold open auditions for student projects ranging from short class projects to graduate thesis films.